stevenxchung/OMSCS-Notes/CS 6750 - HCI/Test 1/Lesson 09 (2.6) - Mental Models.md

 ### Representations For Problem Solving 1

-_Was the hiker ever at the same point at the same time on both days?_
+_Was the hiker ever at the same point at the same time on both days_?

 Yes, there is a point in time where he would have to pass himself but this is hard to see without a representation of the person going up and also a representation of the person going back down at the same time.

 ### Representations For Problem Solving 2

-_How many moves does it take to solve the circles and squares problem?_
+_How many moves does it take to solve the circles and squares problem_?

 It would take 11 or more moves.
 Here is an [example](https://www.youtube.com/watch?v=P2Nh4aBdSyM).

 ### Design Challenge: Representations

-_How can we make this representation of what each breaker corresponds to better?_
+_How can we make this representation of what each breaker corresponds to better_?

 We could make the icons for each object or room next to each breaker or digitize the interface so that if configurations change at the circuit breaker level the digital interface to configure each breaker remains the same.

 ### Exercise: Slips Vs. Mistakes

-_Morgan accidentally sends a text message to the wrong person, is this a slip or a mistake?_
+_Morgan accidentally sends a text message to the wrong person, is this a slip or a mistake_?

 A slip, she knows who she means to message but the phone's behavior tricks her into sending things to the wrong people